Montreuil-sur-Mer, Pas-de-Calais tourism & sightseeing

 Other highlights include the Saint-Saulve church (all that remains of a larger abbey that once stood here) and Hotel-Dieu chapel, and their impressive architectural details.
 The Hôtel Dieu was built in the 13th century though the chapel was restored in the 19th century.

 The Roger Rodière Museum is housed in a lovely 18th century mansion and has works which illustrate Montreuil's religious roots.
 It also includes some 19th century paintings.

 The town was also home to the British Forces in France during the First World War - hence the statue Field Marshall Sir Douglas Haig on horseback surrounded by fountains in the centre of the town.
 You will also notice other small statues and fountains adding to the pleasant ambience as you wander the streets.

-Easily accessed from the UK - France ferry ports, Montreuil is a highly recommended destination as a great place to unwind for a weekend away.
+France This Way comment: easily accessed from the UK to France ferry ports, Montreuil-sur-Mer is a highly recommended destination as a great place to unwind for a weekend away.

 Be sure not to miss the fabulous seaside town of Le Touquet just a few kilometers away.

-Visit near Montreuil with France This Way reviews
+Visit near Montreuil-sur-Mer with France This Way reviews

 Sightseeing & tourist attractions to visit nearby